National Shrine of Saint Anne (Philippines): Edifice history

 Fray Diego Ordoñez de Vivar erected parochial structures made of light materials in Barrio Quinabalon (now Barangay Santa Monica) and placed them under the guidance of Saint Anne.
 From 1731 to 1734, a stone and brick church was built by Fray Juan Albarrán, possibly still on the Brgy.
 Santa Monica site.
 This church was destroyed by fire on August 12, 1748.
 The present church's foundations were laid in 1747 on its current site in Barrio Sto.
 Niño during the time of Fray Eusebio Polo.
 The site was moved to its present location due to flooding at the former site.
 Fray Buenaventura Roldán completed the church in 1752.
 Another church, built from 1815 to 1836 by Fray Juan Coronado, was destroyed by fire in 1856, which also damaged 30 houses in the town center.
 Fray Manuel Alvarez, appointed parish priest in 1862, began constructing a larger church to accommodate more people.
 Besides expanding the church, its design was remodeled into one that was considered unique for that era.
 The church walls were partially damaged by an earthquake in 1871, and repairs were made soon after under the leadership of Fray Ignacio Manzanares.
-Secular priests from the Archdiocese of Manila began administering the church in 1900 after the Augustinian order evacuated due to the Filipino Revolution against Spain.
+Secular priests from the Archdiocese of Manila began administering the church in 1900 after the Augustinian order evacuated due to the Philippine Revolution.
 Church renovations were carried out in 1936 and 1961, the latter of which saw the addition of the porte-cochere by Father Celestino Rodriguez.
 Further renovations occurred from 1968 to 1970 under Monsignor Jose B. Aguinaldo, who is attributed with the present façade featuring the predominant images of saints resting atop the pilasters.